Meshiest/branch-game/README.md

 Branch is a competitive dueling game where players' armies fight and level up *in versions* better than they were before

+### Let's Encrypt

+1. Certbot while Branch is running, webroot is `./frontend`
+2. Generate a dhparam: `sudo openssl dhparam -out /etc/ssl/certs/dhparam.pem 2048`
+3. Use `letsencrypt-docker-compose.yml` and `letsencrypt-nginx.conf` in place of `docker-compose.yml` and `nginx.conf` respectively.
+Make sure to change `example.com` to your domain

 ### Authors

 * Katie - All of the Art